kanatov/chart-data/README.md

 | `npm run lint`     | Lint errors check                            |
 | ~~`npm run test`~~ | Tests were removed due to lack of time       |

-## Implementation notes

 ## The next steps

-- I would like to recover the removed tests and make them work with react context.
-It was difficult to make them work due to many errors happending because of the setup or project configuration.
+I ran out of time but see a plenty of areas for improvements:

+**Recover tests**
+First of all I would like to restore the tests and wrap the elements to the context provider.
+In the current version running the test trigger a rabbit hole of errors so I had to cut them out.

+**Optimised re-renders**
-- Most exciting reason to keep working on this task is to decrease the ammount of re-renders to minimum so if I chage the date it will affect only the elements that needs to be re-rendered and nothing else.
+One of the exciting task to do is to decrease the ammount of re-renders to minimum so if I chage the date it will affect only the elements that needs to be re-rendered and nothing else.

+**Input edge cases**
+In addition to that filter has many edge cases that needs to be covered.
+Currently I make sure the start date of the range is less (and not equal) to the end date.
+The wrong range is not possible to set but the dates are still available to chose from the calendar and they are not reflecting the data boundries.

 ## Thank you!